daniel-meilak/Utils/README.md

 point.h offers a simple 2D point structure as well as various functions for comparison, hashing and distance calculations.

-The math_func.cpp file offers implementations of various algorithms, often adjusted from those on [Rosetta Code](www.rosettacode.org).
+The math_func.h header offers implementations of various algorithms, often adjusted from those on [Rosetta Code](www.rosettacode.org).